zevenet/zproxy/README.md

 **Functional tests arguments**

-- -http_cfg_file : Path to the config file used by zhttp in the HTTP tests.
+- -http_cfg_file : Path to the config file used by zproxy in the HTTP tests.
 Default: test_http.cfg

-- -https_cfg_file : Path to the config file used by zhttp in the HTTPS tests.
+- -https_cfg_file : Path to the config file used by zproxy in the HTTPS tests.
 Default: test_https.cfg

 - -ip : Destination IP/URL used to do the requests.
 Default: localhost